etcd-io/etcd/Documentation/clustering.md

 ```
 #### Bootstrap the etcd cluster using DNS

-etcd cluster memebers can listen on domain names or IP address, the bootstrap process will resolve DNS A records.
+etcd cluster members can listen on domain names or IP address, the bootstrap process will resolve DNS A records.

 ```
 $ etcd -name infra0 \